Simple-Genius/signup_and_login/README.md

-# calculator
+# signup_and_login
-a simple calculator app built in flutter
+a signup and login page built in flutter and firebase at the backedn